A word from our founder and CEO

 Pooled sample testing

-In response to an overwhelming need to efficiently test university students prior to attending classes, we have partnered with the Upstate Medical University to conduct pooled testing of over 150,000 students preparing to begin the fall semester at SUNY schools.
+In response to an overwhelming need to efficiently test university students prior to attending classes, we have partnered with the Upstate Medical University to conduct pooled testing of all SUNY students and faculty.
+To date, over one million tests have been administered.

 Each of these pooled tests for COVID-19 involves a single test of saliva samples collected from a group of 12 students.
 A negative test result means that all 12 students are presumed to be coronavirus-free.